Conflict & Catastrophe Medicine

 - Drop-in price: £105 per day

-Please Note: We can accept this payment in two interest-free instalments over two years.
+Please Note: We can accept this payment in two interest-free instalments, the second instalment payable on or before the first course day.

 Contact Matthew Scudder at AcademicTraining@apothecaries.org or on 020 7236 1180 (x-212) for more details.